Use Deep Learning to Simplify and Accelerate Machine Vision Implementation.

 Fig.2 Detection, localization and segmentation used to identify objects and their locations.

 This type of deep learning task can be utilized to identify regions that do not match a pattern.
-A typical example of an application where anomaly detection can add value would be stock control and inventory management at grocery stores, like illustrated in Fig 4.
+A typical example of an application where anomaly detection can add value would be stock control and inventory management at grocery stores.
 This application involves using an inference camera to detect and highlight shelves that are empty or about to need replenishment, providing real-time notifications and improving efficiency.

 Step 2] Select your framework